 Project TURN was brought to my attention by an older guy out of DC, who at the time had been the only black guy in the course.
 Steve was in fact a classically trained pianist with a criminal justice degree.
 We built a bond through small talks and him passing his Wall Street Journal paper along to read.
 He encouraged me to approach the Christian chapel in person about enrolling.
 At first, I was told by the chaplain that he would place me on a waiting list, though 2 weeks later he changed his tune.
-He must have been extremely moved by the essay that I submitted to him by email because he told me that he had contacted those on Duke campus who oversaw the Prison Studies course requesting that the class be expanded by 3 so that I and 2 others could be included at the start of the next semester, which was only a few weeks away.
+He must have been extremely moved by the essay that I submitted to him by email because he told me that he had contacted those on Duke campus who oversaw the Prison Studies course requesting that the class be expanded by 3 so that I and 2 others could be weeks away.

 Initially, let me be perfectly honest, I held some sort of self doubt as to if I belonged.
 Surely, understandably, this was the best & brightest that academia had to offer.
-And here I was, a 10th grade high school drop out with a prison GED to my name to boast lol.
+And here I was, a 10th grade high school drop out with a prison GED to my name to boast Iol.
 Though Steve's assurance that I was more than capable was a real confidence booster!